CPPE-5: Medical Personal Protective Equipment Dataset: Dataset Collection and Annotation

 \subsection{Object Categories}

-To create a dataset we had to ensure the categories we choose form a representative set of all categories, be relevant to practical applications and occur with high enough frequency to enable the collection of a large dataset.
+To create a dataset we had to ensure the categories we choose from a representative set of all categories, be relevant to practical applications, and occur with high enough frequency to enable the collection of a large dataset.
 A small group of daily Medical Personal Protective Equipment users were asked to share components of a PPE kit based on how often they are used and their usefulness for practical applications.
-Through this we received 7 potential categories for this dataset: coveralls or gown, mask, face shield, gloves, shoe cover, respirator and goggles
+Through this, we received 7 potential categories for this dataset: coveralls or gowns, masks, face shields, gloves, shoe covers, respirators, and goggles

-Some common PPE objects which are quite similar to the above list like lab coats, safety boots, full face piece respirators, self-contained breathing apparatus etc. were not included in the initial list of potential categories.
-Also, we omitted some PPE objects which are not used for medical scenarios from the initial categories; like helmet, harness, hearing protection, ballistic vests etc. to maintain the focus of this dataset.
+Some common PPE objects which are quite similar to the above list like lab coats, safety boots, full facepiece respirators, self-contained breathing apparatus, etc. were not included in the initial list of potential categories.
+Also, we omitted some PPE objects which are not used for medical scenarios from the initial categories; like helmets, harnesses, hearing protection, ballistic vests, etc. to maintain the focus of this dataset.

-The final selection of categories attempts to pick categories for which obtaining a large number of images with category in them were available.
-The final categories based on this did not include respirator and shoe cover due to lack of rich annotations and enough data for these categories.
+The final selection of categories attempts to pick categories for which obtaining a large number of images with categories in them was available.
+The final categories based on this did not include respirator and shoe cover due to a lack of rich annotations and enough data for these categories.
 The final object categories are denoted in the dataset as:

 \begin{itemize} \item Coveralls \item Face\_Shield \item Gloves \item Goggles \item Mask \end{itemize}